SS Florida (1889): History

+She was launched on April 25, 1889.

-On October 12, 1889 the Florida ran aground at Sault Ste.
+On October 12, 1889, the Florida ran aground at Sault Ste.
 Marie, Michigan, and was freed by the tugs Mystic and Swain after unloading several hundred tons of coal.
-In 1890 she was chartered to the Lackawanna Transportation Company, where she would carry cargoes of grain and coal between Buffalo, New York and Chicago, Illinois.
-In October 1893 the Florida went ashore near Whiting, Indiana and was raised and repaired.
+In 1890, she was chartered to the Lackawanna Transportation Company, where she would carry cargoes of grain and coal between Buffalo, New York and Chicago, Illinois.
+In October 1893, the Florida went ashore near Whiting, Indiana and was raised and repaired.

 Final voyage

-In May 1897 the Florida left Chicago, Illinois with a cargo of flour, barrels of whiskey, syrup, and various manufactured goods.
+In May 1897, the Florida left Chicago, Illinois, with a cargo of flour, barrels of whiskey, syrup, and various manufactured goods.
 She then proceeded to sail up Lake Michigan, into the Straits of Mackinac and finally into upper Lake Huron.
 On May 20, 1897, at around 9:00 a.m., the Florida was rammed by the larger freighter George W. Roby in a dense fog off the coast of Presque Isle, Michigan.
 All her crew were taken aboard the Roby.
 During her sinking, escaping air from her hull blew her cabins off.
 Captain Henry Murphy, her captain said that "the ship collapsed like a jackknife when the stern hit bottom in over 200 ft feet of water".

-The Florida today
+The wreck

 The remains of the Florida rest in 160 ft of water from her deck, and 206 ft of water from the lake bottom.
 Most of her hull is completely intact, except for her stern which collapsed when she hit the bottom.
 Her broken stern exposes her triple expansion steam engine that still has its intact gauge panel.
 Although the forward cabins are gone, the boiler cabin remains attached to her hull.
-Forward of her boiler cabin is a wooden deckhouse which could be a guest dining room.
+Forward of her boiler cabin is a wooden deckhouse, which could be a guest dining room.
 Her masts lie on her deck.
 Her cargo is also still in her hold.
 Her wreck lies close to the early steel freighter Norman.